top of page

 Infrared Sauna and Cold Plunge to boost immunity and recovery in Durham NC

-Schedule your next 20- or 30-minute sauna session; add it before a barefoot massage or Rolfing session to prepare your body for the ultimate level of healing, or combine it with a Cold Plunge contrast treatment for optimal recovery!
+Schedule your next sauna session in 20, 30, 45 or 60 minute increments depending on your goals.
+You may add it before a barefoot massage or Rolfing session to prepare your body for the ultimate level of healing, or combine it with a Cold Plunge contrast treatment for optimal recovery!
 Contact us at 919-477-9887 if you have more questions or want to book your next Infrared sauna session at Bull City Soles for optimal wellness!
+Click on the BOOK NOW button above.

 bottom of page